The Portland Travel Guide for Nature, Food & Wellness

 Our only regret is that we didn’t get to stay longer.
 So in addition to sharing what to do in Portland if you only have three days there, we’re also sharing our wish list of things we want to do when we go back in 2026.

 This guide is for you if you love nature, are a foodie, or are in dire need of a spa day.
+Or in this case, all three.

 This is our post-thermal springs look courtesy of Cascada.